nejohnson/format/doc/MicroManPage.md

 set down to a very minimal core, described below.
 Target machine support is limited to CPUs with 16-bit pointer and integer sizes.

+For the full feature set and documentation, see ManPage.md.
+This manual documents only the features available in the MICRO profile.

 # SYNOPSIS #